- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 05/2100Z to 06/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C9 event observed at 06/0510Z from Region 2740 (N07E40).
-There are currently 2 numbered sunspot regions on the disk.
+The largest solar event of the period was a C4 event observed at 06/1622Z from Region 3004 (S16W42).
+There are currently 3 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (07 May, 08 May, 09 May).
+Solar Activity Forecast: Solar activity is likely to be moderate with a chance for X-class flares on days one, two, and three (07 May, 08 May, 09 May).

 III.
 Event probabilities 07 May-09 May

 Class M 60/60/60

 A. Middle Latitudes